tthoma24/resume/README.md

 ### Other
 ## MacAthena (http://github.com/macathena/macathena)
 * Working to port MIT's Athena computing platform to macOS, including the Python automounter, moira utilities, and a customized login greeter.
+* Recent experience with CI/CD pipeline integration with GitHub to autobuild new commits and run regression and unit tests.

 # EDUCATION